smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

     ![In the Azure portal, on the Cloud apps or actions blade, on the Include tab, the selected app is displayed.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/AzureADConditionalAccess_CloudppsandActionsInclude.png)

    > **Note**: Review the warning stating **Don't lock yourself out!
 This policy impacts the Azure portal.
 Before you continue, ensure that you or someone else will be able to get back into the portal.
-Disregard this warning if you are conifguring persistent browser session policy that works correctly only if "All cloud apps" are selected.**
+Disregard this warning if you are configuring persistent browser session policy that works correctly only if "All cloud apps" are selected.**

 1. On the **New** blade, in the **Assignments** section, click **Conditions**.